 No-code platforms rely on visual logic builders and drag-and-drop components to develop applications.
 Since users often lack coding knowledge, traditional debugging tools like breakpoints or stack traces aren’t available or useful.
 Creative debugging allows users to work within these constraints to identify bugs effectively.

 This method enhances problem resolution speed by encouraging users to test modifications iteratively and explore multiple workflows.
-It also supports the platform’s goal of enabling rapid app creation, preventing prolonged development stalls caused by complex technical errors.
+It also supports the platform’s goal of enabling rapid app creation, preventing prolonged development stalls caused by common no-code development mistakes.
 Creative debugging ultimately empowers creators who cannot write or read code to maintain and improve their apps.

 Differences from Traditional Debugging